skyme5/instagram-story/README.md

 Value of `ds_user_id` is your instagram user id.

 To periodically obtain stories from followed users, run this script at least every 24 hours.
 A Windows Scheduled Task or a Unix cron job is recommended to perform this automatically.

+### Download only selected users

+There is a options to download only user ids listed in `include.txt` text file.
+If the option `-d` or `--download-only` and points to a valid text file with list of user ids then the story will be downloaded for only those id listed in this file.

 ## Example